Barrister

 • acting for and against banks and finance companies (including superannuation funds, insurance companies and financial advisors) in the County Court of Victoria and the Supreme Court of Victoria;

-• banking and finance complaints to the Australian Financial Complaints Authority (AFCA); and
+• banking and finance complaints to the Australian Financial Complaints Authority (AFCA);

 • advocating for banking and finance customers experiencing financial hardship.